reetamm/AI4stats/README.md

 ### Warning!

-Mixing `tensorflow` + `keras` (which is how we had to do things previously) with `keras3` is generally speaking going to be a bad time.
-If you come across old `keras` code that you need to run, the best option is to rewrite it in `keras3` - documentation is fairly good and almost all of the functionality translates over In general.
-I would recommend not mixing the versions because of them sharing a lot of frontend names but with different backend funcitonality, leading to conflicts and errors.
-If you have to use the old `keras`, installing it in a virtual environment is probably your best bet.
+I strongly advise against mixing `tensorflow` / `keras` (which is how we had to do things previously) with `keras3`.
+If you come across old `keras` code that you need to run, the best option is to rewrite it in `keras3` - documentation is generally excellent and almost all of the functionality translates over.
+I would recommend not mixing the versions because of them sharing a lot of frontend names but with different backend functionality, leading to conflicts and errors.
+If you have to use the old `keras`, installing it in a virtual environment where it cannot interact with `keras3` is probably your best bet.
 You can find a good tutorial [here](https://github.com/callumbarltrop/DeepGauge).

 ## Running the code during the short course.